How to Keep A Conversation Going? | Complete Guide

 Confidence is attractive!
 Smile, make eye contact, and speak clearly.
 This projects warmth, approachability, and genuine interest in what they’re saying.
 People gravitate towards those who exude positive energy.

-#15 Be Prepared with Icebreakers
+#15 Be prepared with icebreakers

 A little preparation can ease the pressure, especially if you’re meeting someone new.
 Have a few conversation starters in your back pocket – a funny observation about the current situation, a thought-provoking question, or a lighthearted comment about something in your surroundings.
 This gets the ball rolling and creates a comfortable space for conversation to unfold.

-9 ways to keep online conversations going
+How to keep online conversations going?

 Online conversations, whether over text messages, social media DMs, or dating apps, require some special attention to keep them flowing.
 Here are a variety of ways to ensure your online chats stay engaging: